Azure-Samples/bc-community-samples/toll-device-app/README.md

 > Notes
 >
-> <sup>1</sup> the demo in this repo has a hardcoded fees-schedule configuration for dollars and ethers in three payment zones; this demo wasn't written in a generic way to require "no code adjustments"
+> <sup>1</sup> the demo in this repo makes assumptions regarding the fees-schedule having configuration for dollars and ethers in three payment zones; for readability, this demo's fees-schedule parsing wasn't implemented in a generic way to require "no code adjustments"
 >
-> <sup>2</sup> as of this writing only dollars and ethers are abstracted via [ledger-based authorizations](#ledger-based-authorizations), additional currencies would require authoring and standing up implementation of the APIs
+> <sup>2</sup> as of this writing only dollars and ethers are abstracted via [ledger-based authorizations](#ledger-based-authorizations), additional currencies can be easily added

 ## Benefits